Migrating to microservices databases by Edson Yanaga - Migration and technical challenges

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-Microservices are a popular subject among developers and business, the idea of scaling and moving different streams of work forward at the same time shines in the eyes.
-Therefore, with the shift of how we architect applications, the challenges and tread offs should be carefully analyzed.
+Microservices are a popular subject among developers and businesses, the idea of scaling and moving different streams of work forward at the same time shines in the eyes.
+Therefore, with the shift in how we architect applications, the challenges and tradeoffs should be carefully analyzed.

 Zero downtime

-The book touches in this particular subject which is the facto standard now in the industry.
+The book touches on this particular subject which is the facto standard now in the industry.
 Users expect no downtime for any upgrade.
 Even we as developers don’t want to be interrupted to upgrade.
-Such feature comes with technical challenges.
+Such a feature comes with technical challenges.

-Containers in the other hand became the standard to achieve overcome such challenge.
-Containers allow developers to run applications as standalone apps on top of orchestration tools, such as kubernetes.
+Containers on the other hand became the standard to achieve overcome such challenges.
+Containers allow developers to run applications as standalone apps on top of orchestration tools, such as Kubernetes.
 Kubernetes won the container race and is the standard for managing containers at scale - one of the possible strategies to deploy applications is the Blue/Green deployment.

-Yanaga on the book also explores the idea of Canary deployments and A/B testing, such strategies are used in the microservices architecture.
+Yanaga in the book also explores the idea of Canary deployments and A/B testing, such strategies are used in the microservices architecture.

 Evolving your schema

-Another concern is, how to evolve the database?
-To adhere business need?
+Another concern is, how to evolve the database.
+To adhere to business needs?
 Any application that business use requires changes, in the code and also in the database.
-For source code, for the last few years, we have been using svn, git and now containers in a way to distribute and versioning.
+For source code, for the last few years, we have been using SVN, git and now containers in a way to distribute and versioning.
 The database in this regard has been forgotten.
 Therefore, the database also is part of the zero downtime plan, depending on which change is applied it can lock the application, regardless of the choice, the recommended approach in the book is to use a migration tool to version along in the code base repository.

 Add column migration

-As mentioned in the book, this is the simplest migration to use in the database, the goal is to add a column of any type in the database, often this is triggered by the need of store more data into the table.
+As mentioned in the book, this is the simplest migration to use in the database, the goal is to add a column of any type in the database, often this is triggered by the need to store more data in the table.
 Points of attention to such migration, the recommended approach is:

 1. Add the column and avoid using not null as it will break insert/update statements